abdurrehman135/Learn-Flask-and-Semantic-UI/README.md

 # Learn Flask and Semantic UI
-Website using SemanticUI and Flask, hosted on Heroku.
+Website to introduce beginners to web development using Flask and Semantic UI, hosted on Heroku.

 Website link: [frameworksdemo.herokuapp.com](https://frameworksdemo.herokuapp.com/)